corvuscrypto/hydra/README.md

   is rejected as a new member of the network.

   NOTE: Before I get a lot of flack from security experts.
 The reason I decided against using the standard TLS/SSL methods is to curtail the use of certificates and instead use a shared pre-determined secret.
 This allows the Master and all Slaves to generate a new private key each time they are initialized thus ensuring ease of maintenance and also at the same time ensure unique, secure, and authenticated channels of communication per each slave.

+  AND YES THERE IS CURRENTLY SUSCEPTIBILITY TO A MAN-IN-THE-MIDDLE ATTACK!
+But don't fret, I'm fixin' this soon.
+Just let me get through the basic protocol development.